omen18/Machine-Learning/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-To run the Jupyter Notebooks in this repository, you will need the following Python libraries installed:
+To run the Google Colab in this repository, you will need the following Python libraries installed:
 ```bash
 pip install numpy pandas matplotlib seaborn scikit-learn
 ```